Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Effect a verb, it means to bring about or to cause.
   > to effect a change.

-+ Compared to vs. compared with
-  + Compared to: to point out similarties between different things;
-  + Compared with sth (used more often in science): to point out differences between similar things.

 + That vs. which
   + That: the restrictive (defining) pronoun;
     > The vial that contained her RNA was lost.